Charles Gayle: Biography

-When Gayle first set out on the streets, he did not imagine he would remain homeless as long as he did, although he estimates that this period lasted closer to fifteen years than twenty.
+When Gayle first set out on the streets, he did not imagine he would remain homeless as long as he did, although he estimated that this period lasted closer to fifteen years than twenty.

 In 1988, he gained fame through a trio of albums recorded in one week and released by Swedish label, Silkheart Records.
-Since then he has become a major figure in free jazz, recording for labels including Black Saint, Knitting Factory Records, FMP, and Clean Feed.
-He has also taught music at Bennington College.

-Gayle's music is spiritual, and heavily inspired by the Old and New Testaments.
-Gayle explains, "I want the people to enjoy the music and if it, in anyway can suggest something about the Lord, for their benefit, that would be first in my mind."
-He has explicitly dedicated several albums to God.
+Gayle's music is spiritual, intended to express his religious beliefs, and heavily inspired by the Old and New Testaments.
+Gayle explained, "I want the people to enjoy the music and if it, in anyway can suggest something about the Lord, for their benefit, that would be first in my mind."
+He had explicitly dedicated several albums to God.
 His childhood was influenced by religion, and his musical roots trace to black gospel music.
-He has performed and recorded with Cecil Taylor, William Parker, and Rashied Ali.
-Gayle's most celebrated work to date is the album Touchin' on Trane (FMP) with Parker and Ali, which received the "Crown" accolade from the Penguin Guide to Jazz.
+He had performed and recorded with Cecil Taylor, William Parker, and Rashied Ali.
+Perhaps Gayle's most celebrated work is the album Touchin' on Trane (FMP) with Parker and Ali, which received the "Crown" accolade from the Penguin Guide to Jazz.